hbhfly/cloud-commerce-datahub-sample-setup/README.md

 Use the Cloud Portal to create a build and then deploy the build to an environment.
 The configuration you added to the Commerce Cloud repository is used to create Data Hub.
 After the build is deployed, you can find the Data Hub endpoint in the Environments page of the Cloud Portal.

-### More Information
+# Limitations

+The repository must be a public-facing repository.
+You cannot use a private repository to host SAP Commerce Cloud and Data Hub configurations.

+# Known Issues

+No known issues at this time.

+# Support

+Find information on obtaining support at https://help.sap.com/viewer/DRAFT/9bf769bfb57340e8b568f19e596ba9b4/DEV/en-US/a118beceb4c3429bbc7c5cf46c6256a5.html.

-Find more information on SAP Commerce Cloud and Data Hub in the SAP Commerce Cloud help at https://help.hybris.com/scc/pcd/ab9cf3c375a8407f8a5f548b8a379311.html.
+Find more information on SAP Commerce Cloud and Data Hub in the SAP Commerce Cloud from the help at https://help.hybris.com/scc/pcd/ab9cf3c375a8407f8a5f548b8a379311.html.

+# License
+This repository is only available to SAP Commerce Cloud customers.
+Code contributions come directly from SAP.
+No third-party contributions are accepted.